 Remember that organisational changes can be very time-consuming for business leaders and staff.

-According to Gartner, only 34% of change initiatives pursued by businesses led to success, while an additional 16% received mixed results.
-Organisational changes can create disorder and generally takes time before the changes pay off.
+According to Gartner, only 34% of change initiatives pursued by businesses succeeded, while an additional 16% achieved mixed results.
+Organisational changes can create disorder and generally take time before the changes pay off.

-Assess your business aims and timeline before you choose to make organisational changes, or you decide to concentrate on short-term growth.
+Assess your business aims and timeline before deciding whether to make organisational changes or concentrate on short-term growth.

 If your main goal is long-term organic growth, organisational changes can help you grow your business organically over an extended period.
 However, if you’re focusing on short-term business growth, it’s best to prioritise and encourage supporting work from multi-functional teams.

 There you go!
 Now you know more about how to grow a business organically.
-We hope this post has helped you understand more about organic business growth, including why organic growth is important for organisational success.
+We hope this post has helped you better understand organic business growth, including why it is important for organisational success.

 We build beautiful workspaces with business support and skills programmes to help organisations thrive.
-Find more about our spaces here, or head to our blog page for more articles on growing your business.
+Book a space or head to our blog page for more articles on growing your business.

 Written by Rosh for Tramshed Tech.